 Clinical Dental Hygiene

-Jennifer Pieren, RDH, MS, is currently a part-time faculty member at Youngstown State University in Ohio.
-Before that, she was an assistant professor at Ohio State University and an adjunct faculty member of the University of New Haven in Connecticut.
+Jennifer Pieren, RDH, MS, received her associate degree in dental hygiene and her bachelor’s degree in allied health from Youngstown State University and her master’s degree in dental hygiene education from the University of Missouri-Kansas City.
+Ms. Pieren was an adjunct faculty member of the University of New Haven in Connecticut as well as the Ohio State.
 She has taught all levels of clinical dental hygiene, including clinical radiology and pre-clinic.
 She also teaches laboratory and didactic classes, including dental materials and dental hygiene research.
 Ms. Pieren has a strong interest in research, publishing research on the use of automated external defibrillators in the dental setting.
-In connection with her most recent research, she was the runner-up in the 2011 DENTSPLY/ADHA Graduate Student Clinicians Program.
-Ms. Pieren received her associate degree in dental hygiene and her bachelor’s degree in allied health from Youngstown State University and her master’s degree in dental hygiene education from the University of Missouri-Kansas City.
+In connection with her most recent research, she was the runner-up last year in the DENTSPLY/ADHA Graduate Student Clinicians Program.
 She is a member of the American Dental Hygienists’ Association, American Dental Education Association and Sigma Phi Alpha National Dental Hygiene Honor Society.

 Periodontology and Case Studies